95068

 Publications

-The Programme produces research-driven publications.
-These include books, expert opinions, policy-oriented papers and articles in academic journals.
-Opinion pieces and commentaries are published in Swedish and international press.
-In addition to an extensive scientific production, the research findings are available to policy makers and the general public, in Sweden and internationally.
-Within the Programme, developments in Europe are also monitored by the Institute's editors in the country database landguiden.se, and the journals Världspolitikens Dagsfrågor and Utrikesmagasinet.
+The Europe Programme produces research-driven publications.
+These include books, policy-oriented papers and reports, and articles in academic journals.
+Opinion pieces and commentaries are published in the Swedish and international media.
+These publications are available to policy-makers and the general public, in Sweden and internationally.

-The Programme seeks support from organizations which recognize the importance of independent policy-focused research that informs decision-making through deepening understanding of political and economic developments in Europe.
+Building on UI's history as a venue for research and practice, the Europe Programme undertakes partnerships with individual researchers, institutes, organisations and companies.
+The Europe Programme welcomes support from organisations that recognise the importance of independent policy-focused research that informs decision-making through deeper understanding of political and economic developments in Europe.

 UI's other programmes and centres